Online Commerce (eCommerce) is on a tear.

-For instance – PetSmart allows users to shop by brand, pet, pet services or by sale items.
+For instance – PetSmart allows users to shop by brand, pet, pet services, or sale items.
 These four categories provide gateways to detailed menus.

 Filters make finding specific items easy

-If you offer a particularly wide inventory, you may want to offer additional filters that will let people narrow their search to specific parameters.
+If you offer a particularly wide inventory, you may want to offer additional filters to narrow people’s search to specific parameters.